 • Small and major appliances

 Most people hire a professional moving company to move things that are a hassle to relocate without help.
-If you live in a larger home and don’t yet know what you have to move, rest assured that local and cross-country movers will be able to transport almost all of your belongings.
+Whether you have a lot of bulky furniture or you just don’t have the time to plan a DIY move, local and cross-country movers will be able to transport almost all of your belongings.

 Alternatives for Moving Prohibited Items